mfouda/epsilon/docs/notebooks/ercot.rst

 where the parameter :math:`\mu_j` determines the center and :math:`\sigma_j` specifies the bandwidth of the :math:`j`\ th RBF feature.
-In order to ensure that the radial basis functions cover the subset of the feature space, we choose the centers using K-Means clustering and the bandwidths using the median trick:
+In order to ensure that the radial basis functions cover a reasonable subset of the feature space, we choose the centers using K-Means clustering and the bandwidths using the median trick:

 .. math::  \DeclareMathOperator*{\median}{median} \sigma_j = \median_{\ell \ne j} \| \mu_j - \mu_\ell\|_2

 In addition, in order to reduce computation time we fit the more sophisticated model on a 10% sample of the original dataset.
-This is simply expedient here as we have significantly more examples than features but in general more data will only increase performance (assuming overfitting is controlled, e.g. with cross-validation).
+This is simply expedient here as we have significantly more examples than features and in general more data will only increase performance (assuming overfitting is controlled, e.g. with cross-validation).

 .. code:: python